Turkish rice (şehriyeli pilav) – definitely one of the most famous dishes in Turkey!

 If you are using vermicelli, it will brown quicker.

-Add your rice immediately after you notice the change in colour and keep stirring.
+Add your rice immediately after you notice the change in colour and keep stirring with a wooden spoon.

 Baldo Pirinç

-If you are in Turkey and you want to make Turkish rice, there are different varieties of rice you can buy to suit different purposes.
+If you are in Turkey and you want to make this recipe, there are different varieties and types of rice you can buy to suit different purposes.

-The best type to buy for şehriyeli pilav is a rice with grains of medium length, called Baldo Pirinç.
+The best type to buy for şehriyeli pilav is a rice with grains of medium length, called Baldo Rice (Baldo Pirinç).

 Our Turkish Rice Recipe